-Whether it's to say thank you, or because they believe in education, or simply to make life a little fairer, people donate to the Annual Fund for lots of reasons...
+Whether it's to say thank you, or because they believe in education, or simply to make life a little fairer, people support our students through the Inspire the Future campaign for lots of reasons...

 I have great memories from my time as an architecture student at Knights Park and am very proud to have been a student there.
 I'm extraordinarily proud to have been awarded an Honorary Doctorate too, which was a unique experience in my life.

 Kingston University places strong emphasis on helping students settle into uni.
 The 'culture shock' can be somewhat of a 'coming of age' for many students: Getting out into the world, leaving home, looking after themselves, and funding their lives and their studies.
 Everything I've seen happening today at Kingston University shows that they really look after their students.
 It's common to spend the first few days at university overwhelmed (as well as excited) but Kingston's caring atmosphere means new students don't feel quite as lost when they start.